MrAdamBoyd/Pictograph/README.md

 # Pictograph
-Pictograph is the best steganography app available for iOS.
+Pictograph is the best steganography app available for iOS and macOS.
 Easily send hidden messages to anyone you want.
 You can even encrypt the messages with a password.

 ## Contents
 * [Steganography](#steganography)